Our prescription policy has not changed and we will reject requests that are too early.

 We will not inform you if your request has been rejected.

 Please allow 5 working days for you prescription to be sent to your chosen pharmacy.

 If you have not downloaded the NHS APP already, please do this as you can order and track your medication on it.

 Medications that a prescriber has agreed are suitable for repeat can be found on the repeat slip attached to your prescription.
-All repeat prescription requests are processed by our main surgery (Milestone) and we receive about 700 prescriptions requests a day!
+We receive about 700 prescriptions requests a week!

 PLEASE BE AWARE WE ARE NOW PROCESSING PRESCRIPTIONS VIA THE ELECTRONIC PRESCRIPTION SERVICE.

 We are asking patients NOT to attend the surgery to collect their prescriptions.
 We are sending all prescriptions via EPS to your nominated pharmacy.
 Please indicate which pharmacy you wish to collect your prescription from on your request.